New Jersey Construction Worker Injury Lawyer

 New Jersey Attorneys Assisting Victims of Workplace Accidents

 It is no secret that people in the construction industry are engaged in one of the most dangerous occupations in the country.
 Serious and even fatal accidents happen with alarming regularity.
 Because of the nature of construction work, which often has multiple layers of contractors, sub-contractors, and the like, a claim for workers’ compensation following a work-related injury can be more complex than cases involving workers in other fields.
-The skilled New Jersey construction injury lawyers at the Law Offices of Jonathan F. Marshall are well-versed in the many nuances and potential complications of construction worker injury claims, and we are prepared to fight for every dollar of compensation to which our clients are entitled.
+A skilled New Jersey construction worker injury lawyer at New Jersey Workers Compensation Lawyer of JFM Law is well-versed in the many nuances and potential complications of construction worker injury claims, and we are prepared to fight for every dollar of compensation to which our clients are entitled.

 New Jersey workers’ compensation laws require that most employers either provide a policy of workers’ compensation insurance for their eligible employees or administer a self-insured program that accomplishes the same purpose.
 Unfortunately, the construction industry can be problematic in this regard, with some smaller companies not always meeting their duty to provide coverage.
 However, this does not necessarily leave an injured worker without a legal remedy.
 Some workers in the construction industry may also have potential legal issues, such as a lack of proper documentation to legally work in the United States.
 It is important to note that undocumented workers, even those paid “under the table,” have certain rights when it comes to injuries on the job.
 Our construction injury attorneys can help New Jersey residents assert these rights.